 This Farro Salad Recipe is your spring in a bowl!
 Refreshing spring peas, asparagus & mint are just a few of the ingredients that provide the perfect match to the chewy texture of that ancient grain, farro.
 A light and refreshing spring salad perfect for this time of the year.

 Spring.
 Renewal.
 Rebirth.
 Fresh.
 Clean.
 Green.
 Chirping birds.
 Tulips.
 Blossoms.
 Sunshine… and only a little bit of rain.
-Those are my thoughts this morning as I share this recipe for my Minty Pea Farro Spring Salad with all of you.
+Those are my thoughts this morning as I share this spring salad recipe with all of you.